The protagonist or other major characters are librarians, but the librarian’s occupation does not directly affect the plot.

 Details: Dir.
 Roy Boulting.
 Perf.
 Hayley Mills, Hywel Bennett, Billie Whitelaw.
 Charter Film Productions, 1968.

-Synopsis: Martin (Bennett) is a troubled young man with an obsessive mother, a dismissive stepfather, and a brother with Down’s Syndrome who lives in an institution.
-Martin becomes fixated on Susan Harper (Mills), a young library assistant studying to be a teacher.
+Synopsis: Martin (Hywel Bennett) is a troubled young man with an obsessive mother, a dismissive stepfather, and a brother with Down’s Syndrome who lives in an institution.
+Martin becomes fixated on Susan Harper (Hayley Mills), a library assistant studying to be a teacher.
 There are a few scenes set in the public library with Susan and the head librarian, Mr. Groom.

 W